Beilong-Tang/lauraTSE_code/README.md

 ## Training

+TODO:
+- [ ] Add data processing and training config for libri2mix.

 All the training configs are put in `exp/`.
 We have provided the training config for librispeech dynamic mixing:

 - LibriSpeech Dynamic Mixing: `exp/librispeech/config_log_mel_aux_5s_e_100_patience.yaml`.